Top Historical Places: 10 UNESCO World Heritage Sites Around the World

 It is the heart of Havana.

 You can easily spend hours aimlessly strolling through the narrow streets taking in the colors and history attached to them.
-There are countless historic colonial buildings, cutting-edge galleries, restaurants, shops and lovely plazas to explore.
+There are countless historic colonial buildings, monuments, cutting-edge galleries, restaurants, shops and lovely plazas to explore.
 This is also where you will find many of Hemingway’s famous stops.

-In the UNESCO desert you can ride camels along the same path as Lawrence of Arabia, run down the soft sand dunes and sleep inside of a tent in a small Bedouin-run camp surrounded by sandstone rocks.
+In this UNESCO desert you can ride camels along the same path as Lawrence of Arabia, run down the soft sand dunes and sleep inside of a tent in a small Bedouin-run camp surrounded by sandstone rocks.
 It is extraordinary!

 3. Watch the Blue Footed Booby Dance in the Galapagos Islands